jasonday/printThis/README.md

 #### removeInlineSelector
 Eliminates custom inline style attributes from the content.
 Off by default.
 Requires removeInline to be true.
 Excepts custom jquery selectors.
-Default is "body *"
+Default is "*"

 #### printDelay
 The amount of time to wait before calling `print()` in the printThis iframe.
 Defaults to 333 milliseconds.